Does caffeine help with cramps? Caffeine is the most popular drink on the planet. But does caffeine intake cause painful menstrual cramps?

 Ginger is a fantastic component that might help you feel better during your period.
 It contains anti-inflammatory qualities and can aid in the relief of severe cramps.

-In fact, studies have shown that ginger is just as efficient as ibuprofen in reducing menstruation pain.
+Studies have shown that ginger is just as efficient as ibuprofen in reducing menstruation pain.
 Also, if your period is accompanied by nausea, illness, or stomach trouble, ginger can help ease these symptoms.

 Ginger can be added to soups or smoothies to enhance your consumption, but ginger tea is also a nice choice.
-Ginger tea of good quality may be found at most health food stores.

 4.3) Chamomile tea

 According to research, chamomile tea has been; proven to be effective for menstrual cramps.
-That is because these substances (hippurate and glycine) may both ease muscle spasms and calm the uterus.
-Chamomile, like ginger, has anti-inflammatory qualities that may help relieve cramps even more.
+That is because some substances (hippurate and glycine) present in it may both ease muscle spasms and calm the uterus.

 4.4) Green Smoothies